philrowan-mtb/azure-docs/articles/search/search-lucene-query-architecture.md

 # How full text search works in Azure Search

 This article is for developers who need a deeper understanding of how Lucene full text search works in Azure Search.
 For text queries, Azure Search will seamlessly deliver expected results in most scenarios, but occasionally you might get a result that seems "off" somehow.
-In these situations, having a background in the four stages of Lucene query execution (query parsing, lexical analysis, document matching, scoring) can help you identify specific changes to query parameters or index configuration that will deliver the desired outcome.
+In these situations, having a background in the four stages of Lucene query execution (query parsing, lexical analysis, document matching, and scoring) can help you identify specific changes to query parameters or index configuration that will deliver the desired outcome.

 > [!Note]
 > Azure Search uses Lucene for full text search, but Lucene integration is not exhaustive.
 We selectively expose and extend Lucene functionality to enable the scenarios important to Azure Search.